apache/activemq/SECURITY.md

 1. Exploits that are only possible because users did not configure authentication or authorization.
 It is expected users modify the default configuration appropriately to enable security for their environment.

 2. Any attack that require administrative access to be granted.
-For example, by default Jolokia now requires administrative access.
+For example, by default Jolokia and the web console now requires administrative access.
 By definition admins are allowed to do anything, so if the issue requires the user to login with admin credentials then the report will not be accepted and would be treated as a bug.

+3. DoS attacks caused by OOM because users did not configure a maxFrameSize or maxInflatedDataSize which are designed to limit the size of messages in memory.